Children’s Mental Health – Training Information

 All agencies applying for a CTSS certification are required to attend one 3.0 administrative infrastructure information session and one 3.5 hour clinical infrastructures information session within one year prior to submission of the CTSS primary certification application.
 Each type of information session will be scheduled quarterly at DHS St. Paul and at regionally available videoconference (ITV) locations in Minnesota.
 Use the Step by Step Directions for New Users at the top of this page to register for this ITV.

-Training dates for CTSS Administrative and CTSS Clinical: October 17th
+Training dates for CTSS Administrative and CTSS Clinical: To be determined

 Information related to CTSS Training materials may be found below.